-This month, Guhan Subramanian, the Joseph H. Flom Professor of Law and Business at Harvard Law School and the H. Douglas Weaver Professor of Business Law at Harvard Business School, updates us on negotiations in the high-flying world of mergers and acquisitions (M&A).
-Subramanian is the author of Dealmaking: The New Strategy of Negotiauctions (W.W.
-Norton, 2011).
+We recently spoke with Guhan Subramanian, the Joseph H. Flom Professor of Law and Business at Harvard Law School and the H. Douglas Weaver Professor of Business Law at Harvard Business School, regarding trends in merger and acquisition strategies and how that’s impacting negotiations.

 Negotiation Briefings: In your research, you’ve found that the way in which public companies are sold has changed a lot in the past 10 years.
 Can you explain how?

-Guhan Subramanian: It used to be that the board of directors of a company that wants to put itself up for sale would hire a banker, and the banker would call 20 potential buyers.
+Guhan Subramanian: Merger and acquisition strategies used to be somewhat simple in that the board of directors of a company that wants to put itself up for sale would hire a banker, and the banker would call 20 potential buyers.
 After an auction, the high bidder would sign a merger agreement with the target company, and they would announce the deal.
 Once the deal was announced, there would be a “no shop” provision, which meant that the selling company’s board of directors could no longer shop it to other buyers between the signing and closing of the deal, though the seller’s board had the right to respond if a higher bidder came along during that window.

 But about 10 years ago, bankers and lawyers came up with a “go shop” provision, which turns “no shop” on its head.
 Under a go-shop provision, the seller’s board negotiates with a single buyer and then announces the deal.
 After that, the seller’s board has the ability to shop around for a higher bidder.
 They call about 30 or 40 other potential buyers, who then have about 30 days to decide whether to make a bid or not.